Solaris-Skunk-Werks/solarisskunkwerks/README.md

 4. Right click the `SSW` project and click `Build`.
 From now on you can launch the application from `./dist` with `java -jar SSW.jar` or from NetBeans with the `Run Main Project` menu.

 ## Contributing
+SSW's development workflow generally follows the git workflow described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
+In summary:

+1. Fork this repository and clone your copy locally with `--recursive`.
-First, fork this repository and create a new branch for your feature.
-Commit your changes and then submit a pull request to the `develop` branch to have your changes reviewed and merged.
+2. Checkout the `develop` branch and create a new branch for your feature or bug fix.
+3. Commit your changes to your branch and then submit a pull request to merge into `develop`.